| » Home» About

 A mature garden in an olive grove using the same materials.

 In fact, the design of the garden is where the principles of mediterranean gardening are rooted.
 Instead of rolling lawns and beds of plants all bursting into flower at once in the summer, a mediterranean garden is a more complex collection of hard surfaces of local natural and man-made materials, shaded areas, water features and plants flowering in turn for all twelve months of the year.
 In some parts of the garden scent will be more important than flowers for the number of mediterranean plants with scented leaves is amazing: not only herbs but geraniums, salvias, helichrysums, tanacetums and many more.
 Again, plant shape can be an important design feature, for instance many native mediterranean plants have a naturally cushion-like shape while the small leaves of plants like box, Pistachio and Teucrium fruticans make them ideal subjects for clipping.
+Finally, the special needs of garden maintenance have to be faced.
+These centre on the subject of soil improvement, much more through mulching and composting than through digging.

 The Mediterranean Garden